Life Is a Highway: Rascal Flatts version

-In 2005, American country band Rascal Flatts recorded a cover of the song for the Pixar animated film Cars, which was released on June 9, 2006.
+In 2005, American country music band Rascal Flatts recorded a cover of the song for the Pixar animated film Cars, which was released on June 9, 2006.
 The song sold a large quantity of digital downloads, leading to a number seven peak on the Billboard Hot 100 (one position lower than Cochrane's original version).
-In addition, the cover was placed as a bonus track on later versions of the album Me and My Gang, and also was included on Greatest Hits Volume 1 and Twenty Years of Rascal Flatts: The Greatest Hits.
-This version also won the "Favorite Song from a Movie" award at the 33rd People's Choice Awards.
+In addition, the cover was placed as a bonus track on later versions of the album Me and My Gang, and also was included on Greatest Hits Volume 1 (2008) and Twenty Years of Rascal Flatts: The Greatest Hits (2020).
+This version also won the "Favorite Song from a Movie" and "Favorite Remake" awards at the 33rd People's Choice Awards.
+Rascal Flatts re-recorded the song with Lzzy Hale on their 2025 album Life Is a Highway: Refueled Duets.
+With over 879 million lifetime streams on Spotify as of September 2025, the song is the band's most streamed song of all time.

 The instrumental of the Rascal Flatts' cover version was prominently featured in the Top Gear: US Special, which aired February 11, 2007.
-The song is included on the soundtrack for Lego Rock Band.
+The song is included on the soundtrack for Cars Mater-National Championship and Lego Rock Band.
 It topped the two million mark in paid downloads as of the chart dated March 28, 2009.
 As of March 2013, the song has sold over three million copies in the US.
 On July 14, 2015, Scott Walker, Republican Governor of Wisconsin, launched his presidential campaign as Republican Party nominee in Waukesha, Wisconsin using the song.
-On December 8, 2020, Harmonix announced that the cover will be featured on the video game, FUSER, as a DLC on December 10, 2020.
+On December 8, 2020, Harmonix announced that the cover would be featured on the video game FUSER, as a DLC on December 10, 2020.
+The song is also featured in video games such as Rocket League.